TypicalAM/goread/README.md

 }
 ```

 You can use the `--get_colors` flag to generate a colorscheme from pywal.
-For that you have to supply it with the
-pywal `colors.json` file which is usually located at `~/.cache/wal/colors.json`.
+For that you have to supply it with the pywal `colors.json` file which is usually located at `~/.cache/wal/colors.json`.
 To generate the `colors.json` file you can run `wal -stni ~/wallpapers/example.png`.

 ### 📝 The config file

-You can configure custom keybindings for goread in `goread.yml` in the same directory as the urls file, for an example see: [#59](https://github.com/TypicalAM/goread/pull/59)
+You can configure custom keybindings for goread in `goread.yml` in the same directory as the urls file, for an example use `goread edit config` which will open up the configuration in your favorite `$EDITOR`.

 ## ✨ Contributing